WHAT IS TAI CHI?

 Each class is one hour in duration.
 The weekly classes are offered in seasonal sessions – Fall, Winter and Spring with each session typically running for 8-10 weeks.

 For some people, the question lies not with committing to the Tai Chi class but with committing to be with the instructor for the entire season.
 Completely understandable.
-I strongly encourage you to get in touch with me and interview me – you can decide if you want to give me the opportunity of being your Tai Chi instructor.
-I am more than happy to answer any questions.
+I strongly encourage you to get in touch with me and interview me; I am more than happy to answer any questions.

 The classes are kept small – ideally 10 students, 12 at the most depending on the number of returning students there are in the group.
 This way I am able to get familiar with the bodies in front of me and can provide individual attention and guidance as needed.
 I feel a dedicated responsibility to make each session the most it can be for each individual student that commits to a full seasonal session.
 Another reason why the classes are not open for trial or drop-in.